Nursing and allied health students

 Monash provides a range of personal, social and academic support for students.
 See the faculty guide for accessing student support.

-The National Rural Health Student Network (NRHSN) produces a guide to mental health: When the cowpat hits the windmill: a guide to staying mentally fit.
+The National Rural Health Student Network (NRHSN) produced a guide to mental health: When the cowpat hits the windmill: a guide to staying mentally fit.

 Someone to talk to on-site